|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - I am no longer able to go on my program.
 How do I withdraw?

-- If you no longer plan to study abroad, you must email your UC Davis Study Abroad regional advisor as soon as possible.
+- If you no longer plan to study abroad, you must email your UC Davis Study Abroad country advisor as soon as possible.
 You must meet with your advisor and fill out a cancellation form in person in order to successfully withdraw.
-Failure to turn in required documents does not communicate to our office that you no longer plan to attend.
+This is the only pathway for program withdrawal, and failure to turn in required documents or communicate your desire to withdraw will not exempt you from withdrawal fee penalties.

 Programs have withdrawal deadlines of April 1st, May 1st or November 1st.
 Failure to withdraw before these dates will result in a $500 withdrawal fee and sometimes additional program-specific fees.